STCC Honors Program - Course Descriptions

 Honors Independent Study: Honors Independent Study gives students the opportunity to undertake research and study specific topics not included in traditional course offerings.
 Students pursuing independent study, work under the guidance of a faculty sponsor.
 Students are required to complete a course of study with the faculty sponsor and gain approval from the Honors Coordinator and the Honors Committee, prior to end of the first week of the semester.

-Honors Sections: There are a few honors-specific sections of regular courses, including English 101 and English 102, both of which count as honors colloquia.
+Honors Sections: There are a few honors-specific sections of other courses, including English 101, English 102 and Statistic, which count as honors colloquia.